 Okay I would really only do this if you have like SEVERE scars.

 I had a scar on my neck from a cancer surgery and I started using scar therapy patches from Walmart and they are amazing.
 They dramatically smoothed the scar out and make it blend into the rest of my skin.
 Ofcourse you can still see it a little bit, but it worked wonders.
 The only down side is that it’s about the same as that stuff you mentioned, 40ish dollars.
 Plus you do have to wear them for about 6 hours a day for 3+months.
 I just wore them while I was sleeping and they worked amazingly.
-Again, if you don’t want to spend that cash, you can always go see a dermatologist for any other suggestions.posted over 3 years ago
+Again, if you don’t want to spend that cash, you can always go see a dermatologist for any other suggestions.posted almost 7 years ago

 A prescription retinoid (see your family doctor or dermatologist) + sunscreen.
 For an OTC remedy, a retinaldehyde product by Avene (Diacneal, Eluage or Ystheal) or a glycolic or mandelic acid-based leave-on treatment (acne.org, Alpha Hydrox, Garden of Wisdom, DDF, etc).
 Again, you need to combine these with sunscreen during the day as they can make your skin more photosensitive.

 Although it is great for minor wound/scar-healing, many people with acne-prone skin find that vitamin E oil is comedogenic (pore-clogging).
 I’d double check the ingredients of Egyptian Magic for potential pore-cloggers before use, too.
 For marks from full-blown, medically recognised acne, you’re likely to need something more potent/aggressive.